mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 ### 7.2.
 Timing and Queuing Optimizations

+The circuitpadding framework has some timing related issues that may impact results.
+If high-resolution timestamps are fed to opaque deep learning trainers, those training models may end up able to differentiate padding traffic from non-padding traffic due to these timing bugs.

-As of this writing (and Tor 0.4.1-stable), the cell event callbacks come from post-decryption points in the cell processing codepath, and from the pre-queue points in the cell send codepath.
+The circuit padding cell event callbacks come from post-decryption points in the cell processing codepath, and from the pre-queue points in the cell send codepath.
 This means that our cell events will not reflect the actual time when packets are read or sent on the wire.
 This is much worse in the send direction, as the circuitmux queue, channel outbuf, and kernel TCP buffer will impose significant additional delay between when we currently report that a packet was sent, and when it actually hits the wire.

 [Ticket 29494](https://bugs.torproject.org/29494) has a more detailed description of this problem, and an experimental branch that changes the cell